loganfreeman/configuration/ruby.md

 v0 = 0
 class SomeClass # Scope gate
   v1 = 1
-  p local_variables # As the name says, it gives you all local variables in scope
+  p local_variables # As the name says, it gives you all local variables in scope. this prints out [:v1]

   def some_method # Scope gate
     v2 = 2
-    p local_variables
+    p local_variables # this prints out [:v2]
   end # end of def scope gate
 end # end of class scope gate